I.B. + M.A. DE LANDE LONG

 The Telecommand Encoder Shell package consists of:

-A telecommand system built with this package is likely to be very much cheaper than independent development of an equivalent capability.
+A telecommand system built with this package is likely to cost very much less than independent development of an equivalent capability.

 Licensing and support may be negotiated according to requirements.
-All the Packet Telecommand features are included in the Telecommand Encoder Shell; the only exception is ESA Telecommand Authentication, which is licensed as an optional extra.
+All the telecommand features are included in the standard Telecommand Encoder Shell licence.
+The ESA Telecommand Authentication and the SLSI security interface are licensed as optional extras.

 The Telecommand Encoder Shell consists of approximately 10,000 lines of C code divided into about 120 modules.
 All code is written in ANSI/ISO 9899-1990 C and is highly modular and easy to maintain.
 The code makes no calls to the operating system run-time libraries.
 It is therefore easily portable to different computer architectures.

-It has been demonstrated running on processors from Hewlett Packard, Intel, Motorola, Silicon Graphics and Sun.
+It has been demonstrated running on processors from HP, Intel, Motorola, Silicon Graphics, Sun and many others.

 Please contact us for further information on technical questions or licensing conditions for the Telecommand Encoder Shell package.